dakoda-project/DAKODA/README.md

 }

 ```
+🌍 Language Note: You can use language-specific corpus titles in `corpora.json`.
+These will be shown as-is in each language version of the repository page.

 ### 3️⃣ Update the Repository Page to Display the New Corpus
 The repository page dynamically reads from corpora.json.
 No extra steps are needed if the metadata is correctly formatted.